Tamalada (Tamal-Making Party)

 Since the New Year I have been trying very hard to eat healthier.
-I’m eliminating tortilla chips (okay, maybe trying to cut down) and have been drinking a green juice every day — I even wrote about my new routine here.
+I’m eliminating tortilla chips (okay, maybe trying to cut down) and have been drinking a green juice every day.
 I am human and like everyone I have cravings and indulge once in a while.
 It’s all about balance and my life would be no fun without some of the foods I love most…like red chile and pork tamales.

 I only eat tamales a couple times a year.
 Usually we make them during Christmas, but this year since we were traveling I was unable to make any, so the craving was still there.
 I had to get the craving out of my system and hosted a tamalada (tamal-making party).